genjax-dev/genjax-chi/docs/genjax/language_aperitifs.md

 # Language apéritifs

+> This page assumes that the reader has familiarity with trace-based probabilistic programming systems.

 The implementation of GenJAX adhers to commonly accepted JAX idioms (1) and modern functional programming patterns (2).
 { .annotate }

 1. One example: _everything_ is a [Pytree](https://github.com/patrick-kidger/equinox).
 Implies another: everything is JAX traceable by default.
 2.  _Modern_ here meaning patterns concerning the composition of effectful computations via effect handling abstractions.

 GenJAX consists of a **set of languages** based around transforming pure functions to apply semantic transformations.
-In this page, we'll provide a taste of some of these languages.
+On this page, we'll provide a taste of some of these languages.

 ## The builtin language